Meloweh/altoclef/README.md

 2.)
 Place a schematic file in "schematics" that is supported by baritone (As an example "myschem.schem")
 3.)
 Type "@build myschem.schem" in the chat

-### TODO:
+### TODO/ISSUES:
-Anti mine protection zone facing needs to be fixed to be relative to the player facing.
+- Anti mine protection zone facing needs to be fixed to be relative to the player facing.
+- Anti mine protection zones are not seperated by world.

 ## - autofill (WIP)
 ### Description: